I made a video for YouTube that shows a collection of random funny clips from Twitch. Enjoy!!

 In this article I will show you all the steps you will need to set up DNS-over-HTTPS to Cloudflared on a Raspberry Pi that’s running Pi-Hole on RaspBian Stretch OS.
 This is called an Argo Tunnel.
 Now you might think to yourself; What does all this even mean?
 Let me explain…

 A Raspberry Pi is a really cheap tiny computer that has very low power consumption.
 These tiny computers costs between 30 to 50 euro’s/dollars and are ideal for people who often mess around with computers and everything related to it, like me for example.
 But they’re also interesting for people who want to keep their power consumption at home as low as possible, but still want certain services to run 24/7.
 I’m also one of those people.
 Especially when I saw my most recent electricity bill from the energy provider.
 It showed that I use more power than a family of five people averagely does.
 I live alone…

 One of the reasons I want certain devices to run 24/7 is because they are hosting some services that I want to be available at all times.
 Like a DNS server for example.
 Pi-Hole is basically a DNS server that also blocks adds, for all the devices in your home network.
 Technically it’s actually not a DNS server but a local DNS resolver but that’s not important right now.
 I started using Pi-Hole about two years ago and nowadays my network feels incomplete without a Pi-Hole running in it.
-It also keep statistics that you can view in a simple web interface as shown below.
-Read more about it here.
+It … Read the rest

 As and old fart I remember playing games like Half-Life and Half-Life II and of course Counter-Strike when it was still just a beta mod for HL.
 I played Counter-Strike for countless and many of times.
 Also I played Half-Life and HL2 (source) even more.
 This is why I can really appreciate this docu video on Youtube that is all about HL and it’s history and everything else related.